yaira2/Quick-Pad/translator.md

 - Find a "Solution Explorer" window
 - Right-click on the project [Quick Pad (Universal Windows)]
 - Go to "Multilingual App Toolkit" > "Add translation languages..."
-- The dialog said, "Translation provider manager issue" click "OK" to ignore it.
+- The dialog says, "Translation provider manager issue" click "OK" to ignore it.
 - Select the language you want to translate by ticking the ✅ in front of that language.
-- When you found the language you want, press "OK" and the extension should pull the latest text from Resource .resw for you.
+- When you find the language you want, press "OK" and the extension should pull the latest text from Resource .resw for you.
 - The file should reside in "Quick Pad (Universal Windows)\MultilingualResources\QuickPad.[language_code].xlf

 #### Don't have access to Visual Studio